pconstr/redis-sync/README.md

 `redis-sync` implements the replication slave side of the `SYNC` command, streaming in all commands that modify the dataset.
 It can also use [rdb-parser](https://github.com/pconstr/rdb-parser) to parse the dataset dump that precedes the commands.
+If it can't connect, gets disconnected or if redis is still loading the dataset, `redis-sync` will keep trying to reconnect - with exponential backoff.

 Installation
 ------------